-The wedges of reduced enhancement seen in the setting of acute pyelonephritis represent oedema and ischaemia which involves the whole wedge or renal parenchyma, from medulla to the capsule.
-This sign seen as a result of cortical necrosis may also be seen in conditions like renal transplant rejection, intravascular haemolysis, shock, and as a consequence of obstetric complication.3
+The wedges of reduced enhancement seen in the setting of acute pyelonephritis represent oedema and ischaemia which involves the whole wedge of renal parenchyma, from medulla to the capsule.
+This sign, seen as a result of cortical necrosis, may also be seen in other conditions e.g. renal transplant rejection, intravascular haemolysis, shock, and as an obstetric complication 3.

 Unfortunately the cortical rim sign is only seen in approximately half of renal infarcts.

 - 1. Zagoria RJ.
 Genitourinary radiology, the requisites.
 Mosby Inc. (2004) ISBN:0323018424.
 Read it at Google Books - Find it at Amazon

 - 2. Lin E, Garg K, Escott E et-al. Practical differential diagnosis for CT and MRI.
 Thieme Medical Pub.
 (2008) ISBN:1588906558.
 Read it at Google Books - Find it at Amazon